 First and foremost, in modern liberalism, what you believe is more important than how you act.
 Gnostic sects were often hedonistic – after all, since you possess special knowledge of the truth, and the physical world is evil, why pursue noble behavior with an inherently wicked material body?
 While not all – or even most – liberals are hedonistic (although Hollywood does come to mind…), contemporary liberalism has enshrined tolerance of hedonism as a core belief.

 More fundamentally, there is a disconnect in liberalism between belief and action.
 As a result, there is no such thing as hypocrisy.
-So the National Organization of Women, tireless in its campaign on violence against women, sexual harassment, and the tyranny of men in the workplace and in society, stands wholeheartedly behind Bill Clinton, who used a dim-witted intern for sex (in the workplace, moreover!) and who was credibly charged with sexual assault on Juanita Brodderick.
+So the National Organization of Women, tireless in its campaign on violence against women, sexual harassment, and the tyranny of men in the workplace and in society, stood wholeheartedly behind Bill Clinton, who used a dim-witted intern for sex (in the workplace, moreover!), and who was credibly charged with sexual assault on Juanita Brodderick.
 Hypocrisy?
-No, Bill Clinton “understood” women and women’s issues– his knowledge trumped his behavior, no matter how despicable.
+No, Bill Clinton “understood” women and women’s issues–his knowledge trumped his behavior, no matter how despicable.

 There are many such similar examples, once you start looking for them.
-I recall a gay activist on NPR instructing Terry Gross that the solution to “anti-gay intolerance” (i.e., anyone who had qualms about homosexuality, either in its morality or social agenda) was “education”.
-If we religious or socially conservative cretins were only properly “educated”–if and when we finally “got it”–then all of our opposition to homosexuality would melt away like an ice sculpture in August.
+I recall a gay activist on NPR instructing his interviewer that the solution to “anti-gay intolerance” (i.e., anyone who had qualms about homosexuality, either in its morality or social agenda) was “education”.
+If we religious or socially conservative cretins were only properly “educated”–if and when we finally “got it”–then all of our concerns about homosexuality would melt away like an ice sculpture in August.

 It is no accident that many of our most liberal intellectuals reside in the universities, in the rarefied atmosphere where ideas are everything and their practical application moot.
 We conservatives often marvel at the naivety of the peace movement, where World Peace can be achieved if only we “visualize” it.
 Like the magic formulas used by the Gnostics to dispel evil spirits and emanations, simply believing that peace can be achieved by “loving one another”, and mutual understanding is sufficient to transform those intent on evil, destruction, and domination.
 Human shields defend tyrannical monsters who would shred them in a heartbeat were they not so useful, in order to “put an end to war”.
 Judges implement rulings based on higher Sophia rather than the law, blissfully dismissing their profound impact on the Great Unknowing Masses below.